jaxun614/ImageClassificationApplication/README.md

 # Image Classification Application

 ## Description:
-This application will handle the searching and uploading of images, providing the user with an intuitive GUI for both functions.
-The search page will display the images in the dataset in the order they were added by default.
-Searches can be refined by typing dates or setting categorically appropriate tags.
-The user can click on the search results to see more detailed information about the image that can be edited.
-The user can also upload their images to the dataset by setting categories, descriptions, tags, etc.
+This application will provide the user with an intuitive easy-to-use GUI or “Gallary”.
+The gallery will display the user’s images.
+These images can be scrolled through and more detailed information is available if clicked upon.
+Some of the information will be editable by the user (Description, Favorite, Category tags, etc.).
+Searches can be performed by setting date(s) or categorically appropriate tags (Art, Baseball, Car, Friends, Family, Food, etc.).
+The user will also be able to upload images to the gallery, some of the non-editable information will be set during the upload (Timestamp, Private (password protected)).

 ## GUI mock-up
 ![This is the GUI image](Images/ImageClassificationApplicationGUIsearch.jpg)